 USB is a free open standard, meaning anyone can make a USB cable or port as long as they adhere to the specifications — if not, the device will not work.

-On the other hand, Apple charges license fees for accessories that use its proprietary Lightning port.
+On the other hand, Apple charges license fees for any accessories that use its proprietary Lightning port.
 In other words, every time you pay for a Lightning cable or an accessory that uses this port, Apple likely gets a cut.

+On the flip side, that’s tons and tons of imminent e-waste.
+On top of that, the practice makes life harder for consumers.
 If you have an iPhone and a USB-C device — we all do — you will need to double the number of charging cables (and accessories) at home and on the go.

 And Lightning makes life harder for accessory makers, too.
 They have to create products that support multiple ports instead of just USB-C.

+In any case, it’s safe to say nowadays, nobody is happy about the Lightning connector except Apple.
 And that brings us to the latest development in the EU.

-USB-C vs Lightning: EU decides to take it no more
+USB-C vs. Lightning: EU decides to take it no more

 On September 23, 2021, the European Commission, the executive arm of the European Union, announced a proposal for its revised Radio Equipment Directive that forces electronics and gadget makers to use the USB-C connector universally.

-Specifically, the Commission has proposed:
+Specifically, at the time, the Commission proposed: